HOMESCHOOL CO-OP

 The following courses are REQUIRED in grades 9th-12th to graduate from a homeschool program.

-Two years of Arts and Humanities-(Art, Music, Foreign Language, Practical Living, Bible, etc)
+- 2 years of Arts and Humanities: (Art, Music, Foreign Language, Practical Living, Bible, etc)

 Geography